yesq/blog/docs/learn-k8s-in-seconds.md

 The smallest and simplest unit in k8s.
 Pod could include one or more container, they share a `ClusterIP`.

-Usually use Controller manage Pod.
+Usually use controller(e.g., Deployments) manage Pod.
 But now we learn how to use Pod only.

 #### pod.yml